Communications, PR and media guidance

-Below is all the guidance produced by the PSNC Communications Team to support LPCs and community pharmacy contractors in regards to communications; just click on a heading to expand.
+Below is all our guidance in regards to communications; just click on a heading to expand.

 LPC Communications Guide